SkylineCommunications/dataminer-docs/connector-help/connector_help/Touchstream_VirtualNOC.md

 #### HTTP Main Connection

-This driver uses an HTTPS connection to communicate with the Touchstream API.
+This connector uses an HTTPS connection to communicate with the Touchstream API.

 HTTP CONNECTION: